 These diamond segments are ideal for cutting concrete, bricks, and building materials, and natural stone.

-Once you’ve picked the right angle grinder disc for your project, you just need to make sure you find the right size and speed for your specific angle grinder.
+Once you’ve picked the right disc for your project, you just need to make sure you find the right size and speed for your specific angle grinder.

-Why not try the Invincible Diamond Blade from Norton Clipper? *
+Why not try the Extreme Universal Turbo from Norton Clipper?

 Setting the correct speed

 Angle grinder discs have a maximum safe RPM that they should be operated at, which prevents them from breaking apart while in use and potentially causing an injury.

 Make sure that your right angle grinder tool does not exceed the recommended RPM for the product you are using, bearing in mind that most right angle grinders run at a fixed speed of around 11,000 RPM.

 Once you’ve chosen the right angle grinder discs for your project, you need to prepare your work station.

 Whatever you’re working on, you’ll be generating dust, flying debris and possibly even sparks.